 Improved education for children in the DR Congo

-In the Democratic Republic of Congo, churches and aid organisations make a substantial contribution to the education of children.
-The partner church CEK supports more than 150 primary and secondary schools in several poor areas of the capital Kinshasa and in hard-to-reach regions of the province of Kwango.
-Although the state has been paying the wages of the teaching staff of the primary schools since the 2019/2020 school year, CEK and its school communities are themselves responsible for the construction and maintenance of the infrastructure.
-The project supports them in improving the quality standards and in giving about 24,000 pupils secure access to education.
+In the Democratic Republic of Congo, churches and aid organisations make a significant contribution to the education of children.
+The partner church CEK looks after more than 150 primary and secondary schools in several poor neighbourhoods of the capital Kinshasa and in hard-to-reach regions of the Kwango province for 36'867 children.
+Although the state has been paying the salaries of the teaching staff in primary schools in full since the 2019/2020 school year and in part in secondary schools, it does not pay for the construction and maintenance of the infrastructure.
+One of the goals of the project is to contribute to improving the infrastructure and thus to provide pupils with secure access to education.

-• At the centre of the school project is the guarantee of regular school lessons.
+- At the centre of the school project is the guarantee of regu-lar schooling.

-• The school communities accompanied by the project team look after small projects such as school gardens and small livestock breeding in order to generate a small income for the maintenance of the school infrastructure.
+- The school communities (teachers, students and parents) supported by the project team take care of small projects such as school gardens and small livestock breeding in order to generate a small income for the maintenance of the school infrastructure.

 - Teachers receive further training to improve the quality of their teaching.

 - Raising girls' awareness of gender-based violence, hygiene and human rights.